-.0.4.6 Complete On Track Watch Delayed trategic Objectives: ರ Ŏ ≽ Ď 5A Inform and engage the community and stakeholders to increase and promote understanding of NapaSan's services, rates, and key messages • Staff continued to utilize Facebook, Constant Contact, and the direct text and email features of our website to publicize NapaSan's messages and programs to the community.
-Our Facebook audience continued to 5B Proactively communicating with the public, stakeholders and the press regarding current programs, accomplishments, projects, and news ~ grow this quarter.
-Staff continued to provide construction project updates regarding the Browns Valley Trunk and Summer 2021 Sewer Rehabilitation Projects via mailings, emails, texts and website updates.
+Complete On Track Watch Delayed Delaye trategic Objectives: Co On Wa 5A Inform and engage the community and stakeholders to increase and promote understanding of NapaSan's services, rates, and key messages Staff continued to utilize Facebook, Constant Contact, and the direct text and email features of our website to publicize NapaSan's messages and programs to the community.
+The Facebook audience continued to grow this quarter.
+Staff attended multiple Farmers Market events to promote proper FOG disposal.
+Staff also created and sent the Fall Pipeline newsletter.
+5B Proactively communicating with the public, stakeholders and the press regarding current programs, accomplishments, projects, and news &gt; Staff continued to provide construction project updates regarding the Browns Valley Trunk and Summer 2021 Sewer Rehabilitation Projects via mailings, emails, texts and website updates.
 Staff also worked with the City, County, and other local agencies to share important messages via email, social media and e-newsletters.
-5C Collaborate with other local agencies and groups to meet common goals. ~ Staff continues to work with the Environmental Education Coalition of Napa County to provide educational resources to the community during the pandemic.
-Staff also continued to work with Baywork and the Bay Area Pollution Prevention Group.
-5D Build and maintain relationships with community leaders, elected officials and stakeholders. ~ Staff continues to work and collaborate with other local agencies and will continue scheduling presentations and tours for community leaders and stakeholders as soon as it is safe to do so.
-6A Evaluate current recycled water allocation policy ~ A presentation will be provided to the Board in Spring 2022.
-6B Renew recycled water user agreements V Ongoing.
+5C Collaborate with other local agencies and groups to meet common goals.
+Staff continues to work with the Environmental Education Coalition of Napa County to provide educational resources to the community.
+Staff also continued to work with Baywork, the Bay Area Pollution Prevention Group, and the Napa Countywide Water Conservation Group.
+5D Build and maintain relationships with community leaders, elected officials and stakeholders. > Staff continues to work and collaborate with other local agencies and will continue scheduling presentations and tours for community leaders and stakeholders as soon as it is safe to do so.
+6A Evaluate current recycled water allocation policy &gt; A presentation will be provided to the Board in Spring 2022.
+6B Renew recycled water user agreements > Ongoing.
 User agreements expire in December 2022.
-6C Participate with local partners on long-term opportunities for water reuse, including the Phase II project with NBWRA ~ Federal approval of NBWRA Phase 2 EIR/EIS is delayed until a federal grant award is approved.
-6D Develop a partnership with cities of Napa and American Canyon, if possible, to complete a preliminary feasibility study for developing a "purified water" potable reuse program ~ Discussions occuring as part of the Drought Contingency Plan.
+6C Participate with local partners on long-term opportunities for water reuse, including the Phase II project with NBWRA > Federal approval of NBWRA Phase 2 EIR/EIS is delayed until a federal grant award is approved.